SOS messages, panic as virus breaks India's health system

-SOS messages, panic as virus breaks India's health systemTuesday, April 27, 2021
+SOS messages, panic as virus breaks India's health systemMonday, April 26, 2021

 |

-Like other doctors across India, which yesterday set another record for new coronavirus infections for a fifth day in a row at more than 350,000, the cardiologist has taken to begging and borrowing cylinders of oxygen just to keep patients alive for one more day.
+Like other doctors across India, which on Monday set another record for new coronavirus infections for a fifth day in a row at more than 350,000, the cardiologist has taken to begging and borrowing cylinders of oxygen just to keep patients alive for one more day.

 On Sunday evening, when the oxygen supplies of other nearby hospitals were also near empty, the desperate 43-year-old took to social media, posting an impassioned video plea on Twitter.